 The fundamental of Value Investing is buying undervalued stocks and selling them when they exceed their intrinsic value.
 For example, stocks of Company X is being traded at INR 80 per share.
 When you analyse the company finances, you infer that the company has an excellent financial structure that brings its intrinsic value to INR 100, i.e., the currently traded stock is undervalued at INR 80.
 Investors believe that the share price will increase from INR 80 to INR 100 in the near future.
 Conversely, if you find the company's financial metrics poor and the intrinsic value to be INR 60, it implies that the stock is overvalued at INR 80.

 The intrinsic value is the actual value or the maximum value of the stock at which you can buy the asset without incurring losses when you decide to sell it at a future date.
 Seasoned investors analyse various aspects of the company finance to determine the intrinsic value in Value Investing.
 These include:

 Patience is the key to Value Investing.
 A company can be performing poorly in the short term, which can be stressful to an investor.
 However, you get optimum returns with minimal risks over the long term.
 Another prerequisite is that you possess thorough knowledge about market operations.

 Value Investing helps you beat inflation over time while earning noteworthy returns.
 The essence of value investing lies in understanding a company's prospects instead of judging current stock prices at their face value.

-Would you like to explore more benefits of digibank by DBS?
+Would you like to explore more benefits of DBS Bank?
 Download the app to start investing and even open your savings account with us.